Last modified: February 12, 2020 | Previous Versions

 11.13 Updates.
 Google may update the terms of the Agreement from time to time.
 The terms of the updated Agreement will apply only to Order Forms signed by Customer and Google after Google posts the updated Agreement to a publicly available URL.

 11.14 Independent Development.
-Nothing in the Agreement will be construed to limit or restrict either party from independently developing, providing, or acquiring any materials, services, products, programs or technology that are similar to the subject of the Agreement, provided that the party does not violate its obligations under this Agreement in doing so.
+Nothing in the Agreement will be construed to limit or restrict either party from independently developing, providing, or acquiring any materials, services, products, programs or technology that are similar to the subject of the Agreement, provided that the party does not violate its obligations under the Agreement in doing so.

 11.15 Entire Agreement.
 The Agreement states all terms agreed between the parties, and supersedes any prior or contemporaneous agreements between the parties relating to the subject matter of the Agreement.
-In entering into the Agreement, neither party has relied on, and neither party will have any right or remedy based on, any statement, representation or warranty (whether made negligently or innocently), except those expressly stated in the Agreement.
+In entering into the Agreement, neither party has relied on, and neither party will have any right or remedy based on, any statement, representation or warranty (whether made negligently or innocently), except those expressly described in the Agreement.
 Nothing in the Agreement grants any right for Customer to use materials, products or services that are made available to Google customers under a separate license or agreement.

 11.16 Conflicting Terms.
 If there is a conflict among the documents that make up the Agreement, then the documents will control in the following order: the applicable Order Form and the Agreement.